farahzuot/Reading-notes301/read04.md

 3. grid-row-start
 4. grid-row-end

-#### there some short hand to right these for properties , the grid-column and the grid-row. also there is another great shorthand for these too ! it called the grid-area which accept a four values which are the above.
+#### there some short hand to write these four properties , the grid-column and the grid-row. also there is another great shorthand for these too ! it called the grid-area which accept a four values which are the above.
 #### also, there some other properties for the container such as :

 * grid-template-columns